 Leverage the materials you bring with you.
 If you know of a method/class in the textbook that would help (for example, from an included sample problem or from sample code - this does not pertain to code in the Stanford Libraries such as getWidth(), setColor, etc.), you can simply cite what section/chapter it is from and use it.
 You do not need to rewrite it.

 Style and decomposition are secondary to correctness.
-Unlike for the assignments, where we hold you to high standards in all areas, for an exam, unless a question explicitly says otherwise, your responses will only be graded on functionality.
+Unlike for the assignments, for an exam, unless a question explicitly says otherwise, your responses will only be graded on functionality.
 Decomposition and style are thus somewhat de-emphasized.
 However, good design may make it easier for you to get the functionality correct and require less code, which takes less time and has fewer opportunities for errors.
 Moreover, when a solution is incorrect, good stylistic practices such as commenting may help us determine what you were trying to do and award partial credit.

 Answer in pseudo-code, but only if you must.
 If the syntax of C++ is somehow in your way, you can answer in pseudo-code ("code-like English").
 In occasional cases, this may result in a small amount of partial credit.
 There is a wide variation in the scoring for pseudo-code.
 Some pseudo-code is vague and content-less and does little more than restate the problem description, and thus is not worth any points.
 The more details it provides, the better.
 But truthfully, very good pseudo-code contains so much information that it typically would have been easier and more concise to just write in C++ in the first place.